ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Do not confuse objective reality with our subjective experience
 - Explicitly state what is good or bad: not “she is smart”, say “she just gave the clearest explanation I’ve ever heard of why users don’t like that feature”
 - Find help for people
-- Give feedback immediately; guidance had a short half-life
+- Give feedback immediately; guidance has a short half-life
 - Don’t let scheduled meetings (performance reviews, 1-1s) be an excuse to not get impromptu in-person feedback
 - Praise in public, criticize in private
 - Group learning: most people will say they do not want to be praised in public, so say something like: “Not because I want to embarrass Jane, but to make sure everyone learns from what she accomplished and how she did it”